ARCH 7020 Cool Green Cities

 Coordinator Sebastian Pfautsch Opens in new window

 Description Climate change, urban expansion and densification result in hotter microclimates and loss of green infrastructure.
 The increasing frequency and severity of heatwaves, floods and droughts require changes to how we design and retrofit existing neighbourhoods and build new suburbs.
 Contemporary urban planning and design principles recognise blue and green infrastructure as a 'must have'.
 Blue and green infrastructure is key to building cool and resilient cities capable of functioning well within the social, environmental and economic challenges of the 21st century.
-This unit provides knowledge about what it takes to deliver cool green cities.
+This subject provides knowledge about what it takes to deliver cool green cities.
 Focusing on practical applications at precinct or suburb scale, it enables students to implement learned principles in their professional practice.

 School Social Sciences